AyushGupta51379/COMP_5331_Project_Fake_News_Detection/FINAL/Readme.md

 ### MVNN folder contains MVNN model and its different variations.

 # 1 & 2.
 How to compile & run the code?
-The source codes are all Python notebooks: Run via Jupyter notebook or by Uploading to Google Colab.
+The source codes are all Python notebooks.
+Run the codes via Jupyter notebook or via Google Colab.
-Image Dataset will be download by running the code.

 # 3. The description of each source file
 ## MVNN_training_validation.ipynb (in the MVNN folder):